haorenjiu/learns/readmes.txt

 Git is a version control system number.
-Git is free software good.
+Git is a free software good.
 Git is vrey well and very bad.
 Git is what something.
 Git tracks changes of files.